Embed This Data

 - GDP (PPP):

 - $648 per capita

 - Inflation (CPI):

 - FDI Inflow:

-The Democratic Republic of Congo (DRC) has an economic freedom score of 39.6, making it the 171st freest economy in the 2013 Index.
-Its overall score is 1.5 points lower than last year, reflecting significant deterioration in control of government spending that is only partially mitigated by an increase in monetary freedom.
-The DRC is ranked 44th out of 46 countries in the Sub-Saharan Africa region, and its score is far below the regional average.
+The Democratic Republic of Congo’s economic freedom score is 45.0, making it the 168th freest economy in the 2015 Index.
+Its overall score is 4.4 points better than last year, with double-digit gains in business freedom, monetary freedom, and the control of government spending.
+Nonetheless, the DRC is ranked 42nd out of 46 countries in the Sub-Saharan Africa region, and its score is far below the regional average.

-The top income tax rate is 30 percent, and the top corporate tax rate is 40 percent.
-Other taxes include a rental tax and a tax on vehicles.
-The overall tax burden equals 18.9 percent of total domestic income.
-Tax enforcement is arbitrary.
-Government spending equals 36.5 percent of domestic output, and the budget deficit is over 6 percent of GDP.
-Much of the public debt was cancelled in 2010 under the Heavily Indebted Poor Countries Initiative.
+The top individual income tax rate is 30 percent, and the top corporate income tax rate is 40 percent.
+Other taxes include a tax on vehicles and a tax on rentals.
+The overall tax burden equals 14.5 percent of the domestic economy.
+Government spending is equal to 21.8 percent of domestic production, and public debt amounts to 22 percent of gross domestic product.

 Despite some progress, the regulatory environment still remains significantly burdensome.
 Minimum capital requirements to launch a company are about five times the level of average annual income.
 With development of a modern labor market lagging, the informal sector is the source of most employment.
 Prices are controlled and regulated by the government, which also subsidizes electricity.

 The Democratic Republic of Congo’s average tariff rate is 11.0 percent.
 Bureaucratic and regulatory barriers impede the free flow of trade and discourage foreign direct investment.
 Over the past five years, the banking sector has recorded considerable growth.
 The level of financial inclusion has also increased, but the financial system, dominated by banks, remains one of the region’s least developed.